bewillcott/flogging/guide/src/guide/formatters/step_2.md

 # Step 2

 Creating a custom formatter will require some investigation of other crates.
 Crates that are used by `FLogging`:

-- [crono] - Used for the date/time functionality, with its [specifiers], in the `dt_fmt` string of each formatter.
+- [crono] - Used for the date/time functionality, with its [specifiers], in
+- the `dt_fmt` string of each formatter.
 - [std::fmt] - The format options used in the `fmt_string` string of each formatter.
 - [strfmt] - Used to do the actual formatting.

 Now you should check out the built-in formatters to find one that is the closest to what you are after.

 For our example, none of the built-in formatters are really closer than the other, so we will choose the `UnixTimestampFormatter`, simply because I am running Linux as my O/S.

 To find them, use either the [API documentation], or the Github repository: [flogging].

-As with the [Custom Handlers][ch], to obtain the code from the API documentation, at the top navigation bar, click “flogging-0.6.0”, then under “LINKS” click “Source”.
+As with the [Custom Handlers][ch], to obtain the code from the API documentation, at the top navigation bar, click "flogging-X.X.X", where "X.X.X" is the version number, then under “LINKS” click “Source”.
 This will bring up the “Source” tab.
 Now we need to navigate to the required file.

 ---